 Sing your password

-A strong password keeps the criminals away from your data.
-Make it long, complex and musical.
+A strong password keeps criminals away from your data.
+It must be long and complex.
+Be musical!

 So hard to remember – Sing it!

 If you want to keep your data (e.g. fotos, documents, private information) safe, a strong password is key.

 Strong passwords contain at least 10 characters that consist of numbers, upper and lower cases plus special characters.

 In addition, passwords should never be used twice.

 Each account deserves its own password: instagram, twitter, ricardo, email and eBanking clearly.

 How to choose and remember all those long and complex character strings?

 Here are two options:

 - Use a tool to manage your password, like LastPass, Dashlane or KeePass.